The Quintessential Quintuplets: Synopsis

-High school student Futaro Uesugi is an academically gifted student that leads a difficult life—his mother has died, he has no friends, and on top of all that, his father has incurred a large amount of debt.
+High-school student Futaro Uesugi is an academically gifted student who leads a difficult life—his mother has died, he has no friends, and on top of all that, his father has incurred a large amount of debt.

 An opportunity presents itself when the rich Nakano family transfers to his school.
-Futaro is promptly hired as a highly paid tutor.
+Futaro is promptly hired as a highly-paid tutor.
 However, much to Futaro's dismay, he discovers that his five charges—identical quintuplet sisters of varied personalities—have no interest in studying at all and have abysmal grades.
-Some of the quintuplets are against having Futaro, whom they view as a stranger, in their apartment, but Futaro's diligent tenacity gradually convinces those girls to accept him and to improve their grades.
+Some of the quintuplets are against having Futaro, whom they view as a stranger, in their apartment, but Futaro's diligent tenacity gradually convinces those girls to accept him and improve their grades.

 Throughout the series, Futaro develops special relationships with each of the quintuplets.
-Through a flashforward, it is revealed that he eventually marries one of them, but her true identity is only revealed near the end of the series.
+Although Futaro initially harbors no romantic feelings for any of the sisters at all, it is revealed through a flashback that he eventually marries one of them, but her true identity is only revealed near the end of the series.